-- a.
-The research project must form a minimum of 60% of the course. - b.
-The taught material must contain modules on research techniques, advanced knowledge, advanced skills and transferable skills in roughly equal parts. - c.
-The course should equally well provide training for a course, or for further research training. - d.
-The course should involve real and significant industrial collaboration in course design, presentation and project supervision.
+- i.
+The research project must form a minimum of one third of the course. - ii.
+The taught material must contain modules on research techniques, advanced knowledge, advanced skills and transferable skills. - iii.
+The course should equally well provide training for a course, or for further research training. - iv.
+The course should normally involve real and significant industrial collaboration in course design, presentation and project supervision.